Charles R. Drew University of Medicine and Science

 Charles R. Drew University of Medicine and Science (CDU) is a private research university in Willowbrook, California, focused on health sciences.
 It was founded in 1966 in response to inadequate medical access within the Watts region of Los Angeles, California.
 The university is named in honor of Charles R. Drew, a physician and medical researcher whose pioneering work in blood transfusion and blood banking during World War II laid the foundation for modern transfusion medicine.
-CDU is a federally designated Historically Black Graduate Institutions, one of only four historically Black medical colleges in the United States and the only such institution west of the Mississippi.
+CDU is a federally designated Historically Black Graduate Institution, one of only four historically Black medical colleges in the United States and the only such institution west of the Mississippi.

 History

 Charles R. Drew Postgraduate Medical School was incorporated in the State of California as a private, nonprofit educational institution in 1966 in response to the McCone Commission's recommendations to improve access to healthcare in South Los Angeles following the Watts Riots in 1965.

 In January 1970, the offices of the Charles R. Drew Postgraduate Medical School and the Watts-Willowbrook Regional Medical program formally opened at 12012 Compton Avenue, and would serve as the central center for CDU's operations until the W.M.
 Cobb Building's construction in 1984.
 In 1973, Governor Ronald Reagan signed Senate Bill 1026 authored by State Senator Mervyn Dymally to allocate funding and support for the institution from the General Fund to the University of California.